 The Green Dot's Environmental Performance Balance

-The Green Dot stands for producer responsibility
+Der Grüne Punkt stands for producer responsibility

-Dual systems like Der Grüne Punkt in Cologne organize the collection, sorting and recycling of used sales packaging for industry and trade throughout Germany.
-In doing so, they fulfill the so-called extended producer responsibility for the manufacturers of packaged products.
-According to the German Packaging Act, manufacturers are obliged to register their packaging placed on the market with a dual system so that this system collects the used packaging and sends it for recycling.
-This contract service costs and the manufacturer pays a so-called participation fee to its dual system.
+Dual systems such as Der Grüne Punkt in Cologne organize the collection, sorting and recycling of used sales packaging for industry and trade throughout Germany.
+In doing so, they fulfill the so-called extended producer responsibility (EPR) for manufacturers of packaged products.
+Under the Packaging Act, manufacturers are obliged to participate in a dual system for the packaging they place on the market so that this system can collect the used packaging and send it for recycling.
+This service costs money, and the manufacturer pays a so-called participation fee to their dual system.